Guiwoo/Airbnb_clone/README.md

 4. display lists with new url
 5. OneToOne field is so gooood user profiles,user so good => user have only one list, configure as onetoone file on list modles

+# Conversation

+> How it's going ?

+    - Go check those user have been chatting
+    - Send to Chat Room

+1. How to check 2people in the Room ?
+   - Use filter chaining (\*`Not good` on database side)
+   - Use Q object for filtering ex) Q(age>19) & Q(born>2000)
+     - > mutilple chain (`(Q(age>19) & Q(born>2000))` | `Q(nationality=korean') & Q(live!=korea)`)
+2. extend User model from model managers

+3. Send to Chat room

+4. nice variable in for loop on template

+   > forloop.first

+5. Chat for from
+   > Do i need to use django forms ? for only one input ?
+   - Not bad to use just plane input and form
+     -Have to remember needto put name on input
+   - Django forms will help that form way better